medic/cht-core/README.md

 npm install
 ```

-Create a `.kansorc` file in the app directory  with your credentials, eg:
+Create a `.kansorc` file in the app directory with your CouchDB credentials, e.g.:

 ```
 exports.env = {